 TASTE – I thought I’d taste more molasses in the Rapadura batter, but surprisingly, there was absolutely no difference.
 Both muffins were equally sweet and yummi!

 NUTRITION – Both muffins contain the same amount of sugar, so they have the same caloric value.
-However, as I explained in last week’s article, there are some important minerals and other nutrients that exist in Rapadura that are processed out of refined sugar.
-Therefore, my choice is to make the recipe with Rapadura rather than with refined sugar.
+However, as I explained in last week’s article, there are some important minerals and nutrients in Rapadura that are processed out of refined sugar.

-When you make this blueberry lime protein muffins recipe, bear in mind that the recipe below makes 12 muffins made with Rapadura.
-If you’re going to use refined sugar, just make an equal substitute of your sugar for the Rapadura called for in my recipe.
+- When you bake the blueberry protein muffins, bear in mind that the recipe below yields 12 muffins made with Rapadura.
+If you use white refined/granulated sugar, use the same amount shown for the Rapadura called for in the recipe.
 All of the other ingredients will be the same.

-Because my test was primarily to see what the taste and texture difference was between the two sugars, I cut back on how many blueberries I added.
+- Because the test was designed to compare the taste and texture difference between the two sugars, I cut back on how many blueberries I added.
 I used 3/4 cup of berries instead of the full cup called for in the recipe.
 In other words, your muffins will be more full of fruit than you see in these photos.
-More fruit is a good thing
+More fruit is a good thing 🙂

 - 7.5 ounces (1 cup) Rapadura